-Our Artist in Residence, our Emerging Athletes Programme and Music Scholars Programme ensure our talented pupils are offered opportunities over and above the curriculum.
+Our Artist in Residence, our Elite Performance Pathway and Music Scholars Programme ensure our talented pupils are offered opportunities over and above the curriculum.
 The co-curricular curriculum and Clubs & Societies that we offer also provide a range of opportunities to extend classroom learning and offer new activities.
 We work closely with pupils and parents where a child requires time out of School to perform national and international competitions in creative arts or sport.

 We are committed to making appropriate provision of teaching and resources to enhance our international students’ competent and confident use of English.
 After an initial assessment, pupils are placed in small EAL classes and receive specialist support to improve their grammar, understanding and articulation of English.
 Additional 1:1 input is also available if required.
 Pupils are continually monitored with input from subject teachers, tutors and house staff informing any decisions or amendments to their EAL tuition.

-Pupils are prepared for internationally recognised EAL examinations (PET, FCE, IELTS and English B as part of the IB curriculum) and are prepared for university entrance.
+Pupils are prepared for internationally recognised EAL examinations (PET, FCE and IELTS) and are prepared for university entrance.
 Our specialist EAL teachers not only teach English as an additional language but are also happy to support other academic subjects in which EAL pupils are fully integrated and expected to take as active a part as their peers.